kytvi2p/grid-updates/README.txt

 it separately every once in a while.
 This is necessary to keep the service available.

-``--community-repair`` is another subscription-based service.
+``--repair-list`` is another subscription-based service.
 It will download download a list of shares and check/repair them.
 This is supposed to make it easier for a community or group of people to support each others Tahoe shares.
 (The default subscription includes shares such as the DeepWiki on the I2P